MgSO477/MgSO477/README.md

 I'm a Statistics and Economics student at the University of British Columbia, with interests in data analytics, statistical modeling, and research-driven data work.

-## About Me ✨

-I enjoy working with messy real-world datasets and turning them into structured, interpretable outputs.
-My current work focuses on data cleaning, experimental data analysis, and large-scale text-based matching.

 ## Technical Skills 💻

 * Python